 Now, I am not what you’d call a natural morning person.
 I am, however, an optimal living enthusiast.
 As a fan of biohacking and peak performance systems, a coach who teaches habit stacking, block scheduling, and healthy personal development, I’m game for trying most of the ideas in the field.
 But to leave my warm bed at 5:30 in the name of more productivity, wasn’t something I was interested in.

 I believe we should add habits that will benefit our lives and not haphazardly make changes.
-And definitely not based on someone else’s social media influence.
+And definitely not solely based on someone else’s social media influence.
 Which is why I ignored all those early risers extolling the productivity benefits of their 6:00 am wake up.
 I mean, I liked the idea of having more time but I wasn’t interested in getting up earlier to have it.

 What finally made me do it